Our Test Criteria

 The following may help the reader better understand the results:

-- Under 30 dB: barely audible
+- Under 30 dB: barely audible.

 - Up to 35 dB: audible but not distracting.
 Ideal level of noise emission for a laptop running office programs.

-- Up to 40 dB: clearly audible, and might be distracting after a while
+- Up to 40 dB: clearly audible, and might be distracting after a while.

-- Over 50 dB: notebook emissions over this level are uncomfortably loud
+- Over 50 dB: notebook emissions over this level are uncomfortably loud.

-The distribution of surface temperature (which can be felt by the user directly) is measured with a infrared thermometer (Raytek Raynger ST or similar) which never touches the test model.
+The distribution of surface temperature (which can be felt by the user directly) is measured with an infrared thermometer (Raytek Raynger ST or similar) which never touches the test model.
 The top and bottom of the notebook is split into nine quadrants, and the maximum measurable temperature in each quadrant is recorded.

 The measurements are taken after an idle period of 60 minutes and a stress period of 60 minutes (100% CPU and GPU usage - Prime95 and Furmark).